bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-06-express-1.md

 For ejs, see the [Documentation](https://ejs.co/)

-# Step 7: Add routes for your views
+## Step 7: Add routes for your views

-e.g. the list should be accessible via a get request to /todos, and the show with /todo/<id> e.g. /todo/4711 .
+In the example the list (index) should be accessible via a get request to /todos, and the show should be accessible via a get request to /todo/<id> e.g. /todo/4711.

+See the [second example app](https://github.com/htw-imi-info3/express-app02/commits/master) for reference.

-# Step 8: extract the data and put it in the controller for now.
+## Step 8: Extract the data and put it in the controller for now.

 As we don't have a database connected yet, just use hard-coded data in the controller to experiment with getting data to the view.
+See the [second example app](https://github.com/htw-imi-info3/express-app02/commits/master) for reference.

-## Step 9: extract common HTML-Stuff into a Layout
+## Step 9: Extract common HTML-Stuff into a Layout
 Vielleicht zuviel?
 Optional?

-Install a new package https://www.npmjs.com/package/express-ejs-layouts
+Install a new package [express-ejs-layouts](https://www.npmjs.com/package/express-ejs-layouts) using either npm:

         npm install express-ejs-layouts

+or yarn:

         yarn add express-ejs-layouts

 Refactor your views to use a common layout.
+See the [second example app](https://github.com/htw-imi-info3/express-app02/commits/master) for reference.

 ## Step 10: Where is the Model?

 As of now, we have views, a controller and a router - the model is still missing.
 We will add a proper model with the persistence layer in the next lab, for now just create a "models" folder and move the test data from the controller to the new model location.
+See the [second example app](https://github.com/htw-imi-info3/express-app02/commits/master) for reference.